Black Saturday bushfires: Central Gippsland fires

 The Central Gippsland bushfires began in a pine plantation 1 km southeast of Churchill at about 1:30 pm on the afternoon of 7 February.
 Within 30 minutes it had spread to the southeast, threatening Hazelwood South, Jeeralang, and Budgeree East, and by late afternoon the fire was approaching Yarram and Woodside on the south Gippsland coast.
 The cool change came through the area about 6:00 pm, but the southwesterly winds it brought pushed the fire northeast through Callignee, destroying 57 of its 61 homes.
 The fire continued on to Koornalla and Traralgon South, and towards Gormandale and Willung South on the Hyland Highway.
 About 500 evacuees from the area sheltered at an emergency centre established in a theatre in Traralgon.

 The fire threatened the Loy Yang Power Station, particularly the station's open-cut coal mine.
 On the night of 7 February, the fire approached the mine's overburden dump, but did not damage any infrastructure, nor did it affect the station's operations.
 Several small fires broke out in the bunker storing raw coal from the mine, but were contained with no damage.
 The threat eased by the evening of 8 February as temperatures cooled and some light rain fell.
 One small spot fire broke out to the south of the power station, but it was contained by water bombing aircraft.

 By 9 February, the Churchill fire complex was still burning out of control, with fronts through the Latrobe Valley and the Strzelecki Ranges.
 By late that afternoon, the complex had burnt out 32860 ha and had killed eleven people.
 Wind changes that evening exacerbated parts of the Churchill complex, causing the CFA to issue further warnings to residents at Won Wron and surrounding areas.

 Investigators revealed that they strongly believed arson was the most likely cause of the Churchill fire.
-A man from Churchill was arrested by police in relation to the Churchill fires at 4:00 pm on 12 February and was questioned at the Morwell police station; the following day he was charged with one count each of arson causing death, intentionally lighting a bushfire, and possession of child pornography.
-On 16 February, a suppression order was lifted and the accused arsonist was named in the media as Churchill resident Brendan Sokaluk, 42.
-Sokaluk was convicted of 10 counts of arson causing death and sentenced to 17 years 9 months' imprisonment in April 2012.
+A man from Churchill, Brendan Sokaluk of Churchill, was arrested by police on 12 February and charged with one count each of arson causing death and intentionally lighting a bushfire.
+He was convicted of 10 counts of arson causing death and sentenced to 17 years 9 months' imprisonment in April 2012.
+Sokaluk was released on parole on 30 April 2024 on the condition that he stays at least 80 km away from the town of Churchill.

-Author Chloe Hooper has written a book which details the Police investigation, victim accounts of Black Saturday in the Morwell area, the arrest and the trial of Sokaluk, and an analysis of his mind.
+To also be noted: Mirboo North, known as the Delburn bushfire was lit 7 February 2009.
+This fire stretch out toward Morwell, devastating the beautiful towns of Mirboo North, Darlimurla, Boolarra and Boolarra South.